utils-lists 4.0.2

 constexpr static_double_list_links ()

-Construct a statically allocated list node (bss initialised).
+Construct a statically allocated list node (BSS initialised).

 constexpr ~static_double_list_links ()